siradam/Intelligent-Systems/README.md

   - Pre-processing Data: Missing Values,Outliers, Scaling, Data Encoding, Data Visuallization.
   - Conducting PCA for Water Level: computing the choices for the dimensionality reduction, then apply PCA
   - Inconsistency Rate: Calculating IR and use this for feature selection.
-  - Prediction Model: Using the provided tools from Sckit Learn to select and train a model then predict the water level.
+  - Prediction Model: Using the provided tools from Scikit Learn to select and train a model then predict the water level.